-Our Board is expected to have four standing committees: an Audit Committee, a Compensation Committee, a Nominating and Corporate Governance Committee and an Executive Committee.
-Copies of the committee charters of each of the committees setting forth the responsibilities of the committees will be available on our website.
+Our Board has four standing committees: an Audit Committee, a Compensation Committee, a Nominating and Corporate Governance Committee and an Executive Committee.
+Copies of the committee charters of each of the committees setting forth the responsibilities of the committees are available on our website.
 Information contained in, or accessible through, our website is not a part of, and is not incorporated into, this prospectus.
 The committees will periodically review their respective charters and recommend any needed revisions to our board of directors.
 The following is a summary of the composition of each committee:

-Name Audit Committee Compensation Committee Nominating and Corporate Governance Committee Executive Committee
+Audit Compensation Nominating and Corporate Governance Executive

+Name Committee Committee Committee Committee

 Tracy Britt Cool X

 Robert S. Henderson X X

 Sean Hennessy X X

 W. Nicholas Howley X

 Haitham Khouri X

 Vivek Raj X X

 Kevin Stein X X

 William N. Thorndike, Jr. X